massimo-terenzi/MCL-media-downloader/README.md

 devtools::install_github("massimo-terenzi/MCLdownloader")
 ```

-You also will need to load the library `jsonlite`:
+You also will need the library `jsonlite`:

 ```r
 # Install jsonlite if you haven't already